Charming Hostess

-Charming Hostess is a band that grew out of the avant-rock scene of Oakland, California, in the mid-1990s.
+Charming Hostess is an American band that grew out of the avant-rock scene of Oakland, California in the mid-1990s.

 Current work

 The music of Charming Hostess primarily springs from three women with an emphasis in the body—voices and vocal percussion, handclaps and heartbeats, sex-breath and silence.
 The work grows from diaspora consciousness: both Jewish and African.
 Stylistically, Charming Hostess incorporates doo-wop, Pygmy counterpoint, Balkan harmony and Andalusian melody.
 Contemporary influences on the band include Meredith Monk and Reinette l'Oranaise.
 The music often explores existing text and overlays the composer's (Jewlia Eisenberg) own questions of authenticity, montage, and the effect of music on non-verbal languages.

 The Bowls Project Album (Release Summer 2010):

 Based on inscriptions from ancient Babylonian Jewish amulets, The Bowls Project, as Charming Hostess.
 (Tzadik Records, Radical Jewish Culture, 2010) sings of mysticism and magic, angels and demons, and the trials and joys of love and sex.
 Especially audible are the voices of Talmudic-era women: their work, hopes and dreams.
 Weaving together Babylonian devotional songs, apocalyptic American folk music and a radical take on ritual power.
 Honored guests on 2010 The Bowls Project album include:

 Marc Ribot, Jenny Scheinman, Megan Gould, Jessica Troy, Nils Frykdahl, Dawn McCarthy, Ganda Suthivarakom, Boris Martzinovsky, Aaron Kierbel, and Nir Waxman.

 The Bowls Project Installation & Sound Sculpture:

 As a performance installation and interactive sound sculpture that takes place in a 40’ Catalan vault designed by architect Michael Ramage.
 Featuring new music composed and performed by Jewlia Eisenberg and Charming Hostess, The Bowls Project is based on texts from ancient Babylonian amulets.
 The culmination of five years of research, The Bowls Project was exhibited at Yerba Buena Center for the Arts in 2010.